Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Stanley.md

 Completed upload page and processing
 Moved passwords page to a hidden page
 Completed downloads page, where the target will download an executable disguised as the edited image

+### 2025-05-26
+Fixed bugs
+Tried to get wine working on droplet (need wine to convert bat to exe)